Laurel–Burtonsville Express Line: Route

-Passengers wishing to board/alight on those sections will have to use routes Z2, Z6, or Z8 and board/alight on stops prior to the express routing.
+Passengers wishing to board/alight on those sections would have to use routes Z2, Z6, or Z8 and board/alight on stops prior to the express routing.

 History

 Route Z7 was created on January 27, 1985, which operated between Silver Spring station and Burtonsville Crossing Park & Ride lot alongside route Z6 which operated to Calverton instead of Burtonsville.
 These buses operate alongside the Z lines consisting of routes Z1, Z2, Z3, Z4, and Z5.
-In the 1990s, Z7 was rerouted to operated under the Calverton Express Line alongside route Z17 replacing route Z6.
+In the 1990s, Z7 was rerouted to operate under the Calverton Express Line alongside route Z17 replacing route Z6.
 Route Z7 and Z17 operated along Colesville Road, Columbia Pike, and Beltsville Drive with route Z7 diverting onto Colesville Road between Burtonsville Park & Ride and Columbia Pike and Industrial Parkway while route Z17 remaining on Columbia Pike.
 A route Z19 was later introduced to operate between Silver Spring station and the Seventh-day Adventist Church Parking Lot via Takoma station having a single trip operate in both directions during the weekday peak hours.
 The route was later discontinued on June 29, 2003, due to low ridership.

 Routes Z9 and Z29 operate as part of the Laurel–Burtonsville Express Line operating between today current route between Silver Spring station and South Laurel Park & Ride Lot.
 The major difference between routes Z9 and Z29 was route Z29 remained on Columbia Pike while route Z9 was rerouted along Colesville Road between Burtonsville Park & Ride and Columbia Pike and Industrial Parkway.

-2004 Changes

 After a series of public hearings, WMATA announced changes to the Z lines on September 26, 2004.

 Route Z7 and Z17 were discontinued and replaced by a reincarnated route Z6 which operated between Burtonsville Shopping Center and Silver Spring station via Calverton, Maryland absorbing routes Z7 and Z17 routing in order to simplify the line.
 Route Z9 and Z29 also replaced portions of route Z7 and Z17 between Silver Spring and Industrial Parkway.

-2015 Changes

 When the Paul S. Sarbanes Transit Center at Silver Spring station opened, routes Z9 and Z29 were rerouted from its bus stop along Dixon Avenue to Bus Bay 112 at the transit center on the first level.

-2015 Proposed Changes

-During WMATA's Fiscal Year of 2016, WMATA announced a proposal that will affect the current Laurel–Burtonsville Express Line.

-Route Z9 and Z29 will be combined into one route into a new route Z29.
+During WMATA's Fiscal Year of 2016, WMATA announced a proposal that will affect the current Laurel–Burtonsville Express Line, where Route Z9 and Z29 will be combined into one route into a new route Z29.
 However, route Z29 will divert onto Old Columbia Pike between Greencastle and Briggs Chaney Roads discontinuing a portion of the route along Columbia Pike.
 A new route Z3 will provide off–peak direction bus service between Silver Spring, Burtonsville and South Laurel replacing route Z9.
 The express section of Columbia Pike, between Greencastle and Briggs Chaney roads would be eliminated.

 Route Z3 originally operated between Silver Spring station and Burtonsville Crossing Park & Ride lot before being replaced by routes Z2, Z6, Z9, Z11, Z13, and Z29 on September 26, 2004.
 Bringing route Z3 back would mark the first time in 11 years that Z3 will operate once again.